Skip to content

 Top tips to teach a child how to ride a bike

-A young children cycles along a garden pathway with an adult just behind them.
+A young child cycles along a garden pathway with an adult just behind them.
 The child is wrapped up in a colourful striped winter coat and helmet.

-Learning to ride a bike is a rite of passage for children.
-Gaining this vital skill can give them an important sense of freedom and independence, but it's not always easy.
+Learning to ride a bike is an important skill that can give children a sense of freedom and independence, but it's not always easy.
 Here are a few tips to help your kids find their way on two wheels.

 Start with the basics

-For young children who have never cycled before, it’s useful to spend some time off the bike first.
+For young children who've never cycled before, it’s useful to spend some time off the bike first.
 This stage is all about playing simple games to gain balance and learn the movements needed for riding.

 HSBC UK Ready Set Ride by British Cycling has lots of games to try.